maybexp/word-counter/README.md

-# Word Counter (2021)
+# Word Counter

-A simple Java program that counts how many times each word appears in a given comma-separated input.
+A simple Java program from 2021 that counts how many times each word appears in a given comma-separated input.

 ## Features
 - GUI that accepts user input